red-axe/am-editor/docs/plugin/tutorials-list.md

 To determine whether the node is the node required by the current list, it must be implemented

-We need to use this method to determine which plug-in a list node attribute
+We need to use this method to determine which plugin a list node attribute

 ```ts
 isCurrent(node: NodeInterface) {